dcunited001/dcunited001.github.io/_drafts/galactic-ethics-and-sciency-schtuffins.md

     effects that contrast relativity
     - does this say anything about the nature of space?

+### Establishment of Quantum Links in the Minds of People

+- is there a protocol for establishing a quantum connection b/w human minds through a shared experience? i.e. shared imagery/video
+  - this idea assumes that what we see produces data images within our minds, where the data images share similar signals
+    - so, if web of quantum entanglement interconnects all consciousnesss on earth, then if a similar enough signal emerges in two minds simultaneously, can this be used to establish some kind of quantum connection?
+    - and what if this was a visual image cast into two people simultaneously using split photons, could the data of the mental image be guaranteed to share similar enough form to
+- if not for the establishment of a link via quantum entanglement, could a similar process be used for the establishment of various information processing patterns in the minds of initiates
+  - this is similar to various occult techniques

 ### Dispersion of gravity waves

 - Dispersion of gravity waves compared to sound/light